128technology/docs/docs/config_vrf_route_leaking.md

 			                address-family ipv6-unicast
 			                	redistribute connected
 			                		protocol connected
 		                        exit
 		                        afi-safi ipv6-unicast
 		                        vpn-export
 			                        route-distinguisher 16.0.0.3:201
 			                        vpn-export-route-target 65000:1
 		                        exit
 		                	    vpn-import
 		                            vpn-import-route-target 65000:1
 		                        exit
 		                    exit
 	                        redistribute connected
 	                            protocol connected
                             exit
 	                    exit
 	                exit
+	            exit
 ```

-5. Configure the exchange of BGP VPN routes between SSR-MZ and SSR-DZ.
+4. Configure the exchange of BGP VPN routes between SSR-MZ and SSR-DZ.
 Configure the VPN address family on each BGP neighbor.
 If the routers are direct BGP neighbors, the BGP peering is done using each router’s default VRF, where the VPN RIB is located.
 The result is the exchange of routes between SSR-MZ and SSR-DZ from the VPN RIB, allowing the BGP policy mechanisms to be available to select the subset of the VPN routes for exchange, and for modifying their attributes.

 ```
 		router SSR-DZ